 Then when it gets followed by, “Open my lollipop, NOW” and, “I don’t have to” when asked to eat in the kitchen, or “WHY?!” when asked not to kick the door, it gets close to the edge of contemplating child abuse.

 Worse still…When told not to do that after throwing a dirty sock in your face only to have the other one thrown in your face or to continue kicking a soccer ball at the window when told to stop or grabbing and eating any food in sight, you are ready to call the henchmen in.
-You grin and bear it, get through the night only to get more of the same the next morning, and finally get to take the brat home.
+You grin and bear it, get through the night only to get more of the same the next morning, and finally get to take him home.
 What do you say when his mother asks how he behaved?
 “Oh fine” and run to the car swearing your child will never play with him ever again.

 Okay, you deal with the sleepover with gritted teeth but now what?
 The kids go to school together.
 This unmannered, entitled child is your son’s best friend.
 You see his mother almost everyday at pickup.
 Surely she’ll ask for another playdate.
 What is the right thing to do?
 Blow her off?
 Hope that you can simply evade a decision by saying, “Oh sure.
 I’m really busy for the next couple weeks, but I’ll get back to you”?
 Tell your son he can’t have him over again?
 What’s the right thing to do?